 Statistical Model Examples

 Suppose $y, x, x_0, x_1, x_2, \cdots$ are numeric variables, $X$ is a matrix.
-Following are some examples that specify statistical models in R.
+The following are some examples that specify statistical models in R.

 Multiple regression $y$ with a model matrix consisting of the design matrix $X$ as well as polynomial terms in $x$ to degree 2.